Carlos Garces (athlete)

 Carlos Antonio Bernardo Garcés López (25 December 1900 – 21 September 1980) was a Mexican sprinter, footballer, and dental surgeon.
 Garcés is recognized as one of the founding members of Club América as well as one of the first players to officially represent the Mexico national football team.
 Garcés is also credited as the founder of the football club Cruz Azul.
 During his employment at Cemento Cruz Azul in the late 1920s, Garcés personally lobbied for the establishment of a company football team of which he also managed.
 Ironically the club would become fierce rivals with America decades later.
 Garcés is also credited for the creation of the siquitibum chant.

 As an Olympian, Garcés competed in the men's 200 metres at the 1924 Summer Olympics.
 He also competed in the men's football tournament at the 1928 Summer Olympics.

 Club career

 America

-Carlos Garces was one of the founding members of Club America in 1916.
+Carlos Garcés was one of the founding members of Club America in 1916.
 From its inception until 1928, he played as a midfielder for the club winning multiple titles in the Primera Fuerza.

 Cruz Azul

-As football in Mexico was not a lucrative occupation, Garces López, a licensed dentist, found employment at the cement company Cemento Cruz Azul located in the small town of Jasso, Hidalgo providing dental care to its employees.
+As football in Mexico was not a lucrative occupation, Garcés López, a licensed dentist, found employment at the cement company Cemento Cruz Azul located in the small town of Jasso, Hidalgo providing dental care to its employees.
 He would travel regularly to Mexico City from Jasso to train and play for America.